Feature Recipe | Chick’n Pot Pie

 Soy Curl Chick’n

-2/Add rehydrated soy curls, sage, garlic powder, miso paste and salt to the skillet.
+2/Add rehydrated soy curls, miso paste, dried sage and salt to the skillet.
+Increase temperature to medium-high heat.
 Pan fry the soy curls until well cooked and/or crispy.
-Taste and adjust seasoning as needed; set aside while you make your sauce.

 1/In a small prep bowl whisk together cornstarch and almond milk.
 You want the cornstarch to dissolve completely (no lumpy bits).
 Set aside your slurry.

-2/Add the butter, vegetable broth and flour to a skillet over medium-low heat.
-Whisk until the mixture reaches a gentle boil.
+2/Add the butter to a skillet over medium-low heat.
+Once melted, add vegetable broth and flour.
+Gently whisk continously until the mixture reaches a gentle boil.

 4/Fold the reserved pan-fried soy curls and steamed vegetables into the cream sauce until well combined.
 Your filling is now complete.